movalex/BMD_requests/README.md

 7. Advanced UV Mapping tool

 ### Nodes and Flow
-1. Batch change properties for multiple selected nodes.
+1. add batch change properties for multiple selected nodes.
-2. Copy tool with keystroke-mouse drag
+2. add Copy tool with keystroke-mouse drag
-3. Dock scripts UI in the main UI.
+3. add dock scripts UI in the main UI.
-4. Modifiers as tools for the flow, like masks
+4. add modifiers as tools for the flow, like masks
-5. Color code for expression links
+5. add colorcode for expression links
-6. Add alebic files by drag and drop
+6. add alebic files by drag and drop